-Primary Area of Function Secondary Area of Function Component of Driving Process Proposed Solutions Supratentorial Awareness of traffic and pedestrians Confidence Practice with experienced driver in quiet streets.
+Primary Area of Function Secondary Area of Function Component of Driving Process Proposed Solutions Lower limb Lower spine Vehicle exit and entry Use of foot pedals Enter buttocks rather than legs first.
+Extend seat runners.
+Pedal modification.
+Automatic transmission car.
+Supratentorial Awareness of traffic and pedestrians Confidence Practice with experienced driver in quiet streets.
 Limit driving to familiar streets.
 Take lessons with qualified driving instructor.
 Pain and fatigue on long drives Frequent stops on long trips.
 Judicious use of nonsteroidal anti-inflammatory drugs (NSAIDs) and analgesics.
 Establish a relaxed driving position.

-Adapted from Jones et al.(66)
+Adapted from Jones et al.(62)

-As noted earlier, nerve compression syndromes in the wrist (carpal tunnel syndrome), forearm (radial tunnel syndrome), or elbow (cubital tunnel syndrome) can cause pain or weakness in the hand and/or upper limb.
+As noted earlier, nerve compression syndromes in the wrist (carpal tunnel syndrome), forearm (radial neuropathies), or elbow (ulnar neuropathies) can cause pain or weakness in the hand and/or upper limb.
 This could affect driving functions noted in the table such as use of the hand brake, mirror adjustment, use of gears, and possibly steering/cornering.
 Tendonitis/tenosynovitis of the hand, wrist, elbow, or forearm could also affect these functions, as could bursitis of the elbow or shoulder.
 Disorders affecting the foot, ankle, or knee (plantar fasciitis, tarsal tunnel syndrome, tendonitis/tenosynovitis, bursitis) could impair ability to use foot pedals, possibly reducing braking force and reaction time.
 However, the effect of any of these specific disorders on driving ability has not been well-evaluated in the literature to date.

 SCI may affect several important driving functions, including steering/cornering, reversing, and use of foot pedals.
-Because the limitations associated with paraplegia and tetraplegia are usually severe, vehicles often must be modified to accommodate specialized driving control technology and wheelchair access.
-Modifications may include reduced effort steering and braking systems, joystick driving systems (allowing one hand operation of brake, accelerator and steering), servo brake and accelerator control, mechanical hand controls, and steering systems that positions the steering wheel within functional range of motion.(54) These modifications are typically done in a sedan or van, not large trucks.
-Drivers with SCI have been generally reported to find driving long distances more tiresome compared to able-bodied drivers,(67) which is another potential difficulty drivers with SCI may encounter with long-haul truck driving.
+Because the limitations associated with paraplegia and tetraplegia are usually severe, personal vehicles often must be modified to accommodate specialized driving control technology and wheelchair access.
+Modifications may include reduced effort steering and braking systems, joystick driving systems (allowing one hand operation of brake, accelerator and steering), servo brake and accelerator control, mechanical hand controls, and steering systems that positions the steering wheel within functional range of motion.(55) These modifications are typically done in a sedan or van, not large trucks.
+Drivers with SCI have been generally reported to find driving long distances more tiresome compared to able-bodied drivers,(63) which is another potential difficulty drivers with SCI may encounter with long-haul truck driving.

-In addition, SCI will also severely restrict or eliminate an individual's ability to secure or adjust loads or to load and unload a truck.
+In addition, residual impairments associated with SCI will also severely restrict or eliminate an individual's ability to secure or adjust loads or to load and unload a truck.
 Someone else could load the truck at the beginning of the trip (and unload at the end), but certain FMCSA regulations specify that cargo must be inspected and adjusted if necessary at various points during a long trip.
 This is beyond the capability of a lone driver with SCI.
-Driving with a partner would be necessary to fulfill this regulatory requirement, unless the truck is a sealed vehicle that does not require cargo inspection and adjustment during the trip.
+Driving with a partner may be necessary to fulfill this regulatory requirement, unless the truck is a sealed vehicle that does not require cargo inspection and adjustment during the trip.